4 natural ways to deter flies

 We all know that house flies are a nuisance.
 We also understand that, to some degree, they’re inevitable.

 These short-lived, two-winged, weather-sensitive, wound-healing insects, of the order Diptera, have an extraordinary ability to detect odors from great distances.
-In fact, house flies have been shown to be able to detect odors from up to four miles away.
-So, one quick flip of a juicy, sizzling patty on your backyard barbecue and a few seconds later, you have a few uninvited guests buzzing around.
+In fact, house flies can detect odors from up to four miles away.
+So, whether it’s a quick flip of a juicy, sizzling patty on your backyard barbecue in the summer or a warm apple pie cooling on the windowsill in the chill of autumn, you might soon find a few uninvited guests buzzing around—regardless of the season.

 1. Basil: A fly repelling plant